Betoken/documents/Formalize Governance using DAOs/We Need to Formalize Governance Research using DAOs.md

 Whenever the word "governance" is mentioned in blockchain projects, you can bet that they're using some variation of token-based democracies--systems where you vote to make decisions, and your vote is weighted by how much tokens you own, just like how shareholders of a company use shares to vote and make decisions.

 Such systems are bound to be riddled with problems, the most prominent of which is the bribing attack.
-For example, you promise voters that everyone who votes No on an issue will get X dollars, if at the end of the vote the majority of votes go to Yes.
-This way, you can influence voters to vote No on an issue, likely without paying a dime, since voters rushing to vote No to get the reward means that the majority of votes is likely to go to No.
+To illustrate it in an example: Say you promise voters that everyone who votes No on a proposal will get paid, only if the proposal eventually passes.
+This way, you can influence voters to vote No on an issue, likely without paying a dime, since voters rushing to vote No to get the reward means that the proposal will likely be shot down.

-Traditional corporations are somewhat resilient to bribing attacks, due to existing laws and regulations that punish such attacks, but token-based democracies are not regulated in the same way.
+Traditional corporations are somewhat resilient to bribing attacks, due to existing laws and regulations that punish such attacks, but token-based democracies are not regulated in the same way, and likely never will be.

-You can read more about it in the blog post [Plutocracy Is Still Bad](https://vitalik.ca/general/2018/03/28/plutocracy.html), written by Mr. Vitalik Wonderpants.
+You can read more about it in the blog post [Plutocracy Is Still Bad](https://vitalik.ca/general/2018/03/28/plutocracy.html), written by [Mr. Vitalik Wonderpants](https://vitalik.ca/).

----
+## It's About The Methodology

 Of course, I know what many of you nerds are gonna say: But what about the token democracy used in [insert project here], which deals with bribing attacks and [insert attacks here]?
 What about quadratic voting?
 Everything you've said is wrong, [insert 5th-gen blockchain here] is going to change the world and kill Ethereum (why not), and I'm gonna close this browser tab without finishing the entire post.